-When you sing the word zombie, clear the energetic ghouls of George Romero from your mind.
+When you sing the word zombie in the Cranberries song, chase the energetic ghouls of George Romero from your mind.
 Think apathy and porridge.
-Remember why Dolores placed the word at the pinnacle of the song.
+Remember why Dolores placed the word zombie at the pinnacle of the song.

 If you sing an undead zombie into the song on YouTube, the image you paint with your imagining won’t sit well with the other words in the song.